On this page

 Considerations

-Keep these considerations in mind when using the User Privacy API.
+Note the following when using the User Privacy API:

 • When you make a deletion request, Amplitude emails all account admins with the deletion details.

-• Amplitude deletes all events and user properties added up until the time that job runs for each Amplitude ID in a deletion job.
+• Amplitude deletes all events and user properties added up until the time the job runs for each Amplitude ID in a deletion job.

 • Running a deletion job for a user doesn't block new events for that user.
 Amplitude accepts new events from a deleted user.

-• If Amplitude receives events for a deleted user, then it counts the deleted user as a new user.
+• If Amplitude receives events for a deleted user, Amplitude counts the deleted user as a new user.
 Because deletion removes all user data from Amplitude servers, Amplitude doesn't recognize the new user as the deleted user.

-• Amplitude schedules batch jobs for deletions to reduce resource impact and ensure high availability, with the batch's first request date serving as the reference point for scheduling the jobs.
-In line with GDPR article 12.3 and 17, Amplitude processes deletion requests without undue delay, within 30 days after receiving the request.
-The actual timeline for deletion depends on the complexity and number of requests Amplitude receives.
-If your data volume is large (>1BB/month), then Amplitude may need to reduce your frequency of deletion scheduling.
+• Amplitude schedules batch jobs for deletions to reduce resource impact and ensure high availability.
+The batch's first request date is the reference point for scheduling.
+In line with GDPR articles 12.3 and 17, Amplitude processes deletion requests within 30 days after receiving the request.
+The actual timeline depends on the complexity and number of requests.
+If your data volume is large (>1BB/month), Amplitude may reduce your frequency of deletion scheduling.

-• You can revoke requests in the batch until three (3) days before the day the job scheduled run date.
+• You can revoke requests in the batch until three (3) days before the job's scheduled run date.
 During the three (3) day period, you can't edit the batch.
-Amplitude adds deletion requests made during this time to a new batch.
+Amplitude adds deletion requests made during this period to a new batch.

-• After the three (3) day period, the request's status changes to submitted.
-You can't stop the job at this point.
-The deletion process removes all data associated with the user from all Amplitude's systems, including associated recovery and back-up systems.
+• After the three (3) day period, the request's status changes to submitted, and you can't stop the job.
+The deletion process removes all data associated with the user from all of Amplitude's systems, including associated recovery and back-up systems.
 After the job completes, its status changes to done.

-• To check the progress of your deletion requests, use the GET API to inspect the job status for each project, utilizing each project’s respective project API key.
+• To check the progress of your deletion requests, use the GET API to inspect the job status for each project, using each project's API key.

 User tracking

 Using this API doesn't prevent future user tracking for the deleted users.
-To learn about how to stop tracking users in your application, see the setOptOut() method in documentation for the Amplitude SDK you're using.
+To stop tracking users in your application, refer to the setOptOut() method in the documentation for the Amplitude SDK you're using.

 Limits